 Leaking oil used to just be seen as a annoying stain on the driveway and a minor fire hazard.
 However, modern cars feature many electronic engine management systems that can potentially be severely damaged by oil ingress.
-What appears to be a minor oil leak could turn into an expensive job.
+What appears to be a minor oil leak could turn into an expensive electrical systems job if not addressed promptly.
 Again, this is where a competent shop should be able to accurately asses and relay the cost of an oil leak repair for you.

 The suspension on the Cayman is very solid.
-Naturally, over time and mileage wear can occur in plastic or rubber bushings that help to cushion the ride.
-Listen out for squeaks or clunks over bumps and check for leaks from the suspension struts.
+Naturally, over time and mileage wear can occur in plastic or rubber bushings that help to cushion or support the ride.
+Listen out for squeaks or clunks over bumps and check for fluid leaks from the suspension struts.

 The manual and automatic transmissions on the Cayman are generally highly reliable.
 Both should change gear smoothly and without any hesitation.
 The auto transmission can be scanned for faults but rarely has issues.
 Fluid services can be performed on both transmissions and the duration of the time interval is quite high.
 Look for previous indications this has been done or understand where the car is in terms of time related fluid changes.